Kalichstein-Laredo-Robinson Trio Biography

 —American Record Guide

-After thirty-five years of success the world over, including many award-winning recordings and newly commissioned works, the Kalichstein-Laredo-Robinson Trio continues to dazzle audiences and critics alike with their performances.
+After thirty-eight years of success the world over, including many award-winning recordings and newly commissioned works, the Kalichstein-Laredo-Robinson Trio continues to dazzle audiences and critics alike with its performances.
 Since making their debut at the White House for President Carter's Inauguration in January 1977, pianist Joseph Kalichstein, violinist Jaime Laredo and cellist Sharon Robinson have set the standard for performance of the piano trio literature.
-As one of the only chamber ensembles with all its original members, the Kalichstein-Laredo-Robinson Trio balances the careers of three internationally-acclaimed soloists while making annual appearances at many of the world's major concert halls, commissioning spectacular new works, and maintaining an active recording agenda.
+As one of the only long-lived ensembles with all of its original members, the Kalichstein-Laredo-Robinson Trio balances the careers of three internationally-acclaimed soloists while making annual appearances at many of the world's major concert halls, commissioning spectacular new works, and maintaining an active recording agenda.

-On the recording front, the Trio recently released the complete Schubert trios on the label BRIDGE.
-The Trio's next most recent recording project, a 4-disc Brahms Cycle of the complete trios, was released in the fall of 2009.
+On the recording front, the Trio recently released the complete Schubert trios on the BRIDGE label.
+The Trio's previous recording project, a 4'disc Brahms Cycle of the complete trios, was released in the fall of 2009.
 Their Arensky & Tchaikovsky disc was released in October 2006 to great acclaim.
 KOCH also re-released many of the Kalichstein-Laredo-Robinson Trio's hallmark recordings, including chamber works of Maurice Ravel; A Child's Reliquary (piano trio) and In the Arms of the Beloved (double concerto) by Richard Danielpour; the complete sonatas and trios of Shostakovich; trios by Pärt, Zwilich, Kirchner and Silverman written especially for the group; and their beloved collection of the complete Beethoven Trios.
 Other highlights of their vast discography include a critically acclaimed all-Haydn CD (Dorian), recordings of the complete Mendelssohn and Brahms Trios (Vox Cum Laude), as well as Beethoven's Triple Concerto with the English Chamber Orchestra (Chandos).

 During their past seasons, the Kalichstein-Laredo-Robinson Trio has maintained a heavy touring schedule that has taken them across the globe.
 Memorable concerts over the years include the Trio's performance on Carnegie Hall's Centennial Series; tours of Japan, New Zealand and Australia; a series with the Guarneri Quartet featuring Brahms' entire literature for piano and strings; the Beethoven cycle on Lincoln Center's Great Performers Series (the first time the complete Beethoven piano trios were performed at Lincoln Center), premieres of Richard Danielpour's piano quartet, Book of Hours, and performances across America and Europe of new concertos written exclusively for the Trio by David Ott and Ellen Taaffe Zwilich.
 Other performances include dates in Los Angeles, Boston, San Francisco, Detroit, Dallas, Cincinnati, Portland, Florida, North Carolina, Texas, and the Tanglewood Music Festival.

 In Europe, the Kalichstein-Laredo-Robinson Trio has performed in Amsterdam, Barcelona, Brussels, Copenhagen, Hamburg, Lisbon, London, Vienna, and Paris, as well as at major international music festivals in Aldeburgh, Edinburgh, Granada, Helsinki, Highlands, South Bank, Stresa and Tivoli.
-They have toured the British Isles with the Scottish Chamber Orchestra in performances of solo, double and triple concertos and have recorded the Beethoven Triple Concerto with the English Chamber Orchestra for Chandos.
+They have toured the British Isles with the Scottish Chamber Orchestra in performances of solo, double and triple concertos.

-Jaime Laredo and Sharon Robinson have been appointed to the esteemed instrumental and chamber music faculty of Cleveland Institute of Music, where they are set to being teaching in Fall 2012.
-Previously, both Mr. Laredo and Mrs. Robinson belonged to the faculty of the Indiana University Jacobs School of Music, where they taught since 2005, while Joseph Kalichstein continues as a long-revered teacher at the Juilliard School of Music.
+Jaime Laredo and Sharon Robinson both serve on the esteemed instrumental and chamber music faculty at The Cleveland Institute of Music, where they began teaching in 2012.
+Previously, both Mr. Laredo and Ms. Robinson were professors at the Indiana University Jacobs School of Music since 2005, while Joseph Kalichstein continues as a long-revered teacher at the Juilliard School of Music.

 (Please list complete names - avoid the abbreviation KLR)